 The American Society for Nutrition (ASN) needs your input!
 In 2016, ASN commissioned an independent “Blue Ribbon Panel” to review the current state of trust in nutrition science and to provide recommendations regarding how to work collaboratively with various stakeholders across sectors and disciplines while maintaining transparency and scientific rigor in nutrition science to uphold the trust of all stakeholders.
 Now we would like your help in determining our Society’s path forward in responding to the Panel’s recommendations and determining which, if any, should be implemented.

 To ensure objectivity, many of the Blue Ribbon Panel members are not ASN members and do not work within the field of nutrition.
-To ensure complete objectivity, the ASN Board of Directors had no influence or input on the discussions or recommendations of the panel.
-While these recommendations apply to various stakeholders across industry, government, academia and other nonprofit, nongovernmental organizations within the field of nutrition and beyond, these recommendations were targeted to ASN.
+In addition, the ASN Board of Directors had no influence or input on the discussions or recommendations of the panel.
+Their report “Best Practices in Nutrition Science to Earn and Keep the Public’s Trust” and its recommendations, which are based on a comprehensive literature review, will soon be published in the American Journal of Clinical Nutrition (AJCN).
+While this topic and recommendations apply to various stakeholders across industry, government, academia and other nonprofit, nongovernmental organizations within the field of nutrition and beyond, these recommendations were targeted to ASN.

 Please submit feedback below: